PiezoDrive/RS485-API/README.md

 ___
 ### Amplifier Temperature Error

-Error will occurs when measured amplifier temperature exceeds set value.
+Error will occur when amplifier temperature exceeds set value.
 Is sent 10 times at 100 ms intervals to insure it is received.
-Is reset via the enable amplifier command.
+Is reset via the **Enable** command.

 |||
 |-|-|